openpatch/hyperbook/website/en/book/elements/sql-ide.md

 name: SQL IDE
 ---

-Java-like programming language (compiler, interpreter, debugger) with IDE that runs entirely in the browser.

-The Online-IDE element accepts three arguments:
+The SQL-IDE element accepts the following arguments:

 - **db**: An url to a sqlite file.
 - **height**: Height of the editor.
 Defaults to 600px.